MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/voice-case-study-phone-system.md

 ## Site Type B: Traditional legacy telephony systems

 Contoso had many offices that leveraged legacy telephony systems.
 There were a subset of users that had an E1.64 phone number while others only had an extension.
 These numbers resided on the TDM trunk to the PSTN gateway.
 Intra-site dialing was configured by leveraging a site code in front of the extension to determine where to route the call.
-The users dialing habits was to dial by extension.
+The users' dialing habits were to dial by extension.

 Contoso based their decision on the following questions:

-- Q. Do we need to to retain functionality provided by our on-premises deployment?<br>
+- Q. Do we need to retain functionality provided by our on-premises deployment?<br>
   A. No

 - Q. Do we need to interoperate with third-party PBX systems and other telephony equipment?<br>